About IMI

 Background

 The International Migration Institute (IMI) was originally established at the Department of International Development (ODID) of the University of Oxford in 2006 thanks to support by the Oxford Martin School.
 IMI was initiated as a collaboration between Steven Vertovec, then-director of Oxford’s Centre on Migration, Policy and Society (COMPAS), and Stephen Castles, then-director of the Refugee Studies Centre (RSC).
 Stephen Castles became IMI’s first Director.
 He was succeeded by Robin Cohen (2009-11), Hein de Haas and Oliver Bakewell (2011-16) and Mathias Czaika (2017).
-In 2017, IMI ceased to operate as an institute at the University of Oxford, and became an international network (IMI).
-Between 2019 and 2022, IMI was part of the Amsterdam Institute for Social Science Research (AISSR) at the University of Amsterdam directed by Hein de Haas.
-In 2022, IMI became an independent institute aimed at gathering social scientists from around the world committed to advancing a long-term view of migration processes as part of global change.
+In 2019 IMI became established at the University of Amsterdam (UvA), directed by Hein de Haas, from where it operates as a global hub centre gathering social scientists from around the world committed to advancing a long-term view of migration processes as part of global change away from governmental and institutional views of migration as a 'problem to be solved' or a 'solution to problems'.

 Thinking Migration: celebrating imi's legacy